 - Stir in soup: Swirl a tablespoon or two into Italian meatball soup or corn chowder.

-- Pesto sandwich: spread it on toasted bread with your favorite cheese, meat, lettuce, and tomato.
+- Pesto sandwich: spread it on toasted bread or cottage cheese flatbread with your favorite cheese, meat, lettuce, and tomato.

 - With eggs: add some to a pan then scramble or fry eggs.
 You’ll love it on fluffy egg sandwiches or cheesy breakfast sliders.